 Directed By: Trevor Nunn

-Starring: Helena Bonham Carter, Cary Elwes and John Wood
+Starring: Helena Bonham Carter, Cary Elwes, John Wood, Patrick Stewart

 Hever Castle was originally built as a country house in the 13th Century, but the Boleyn family, who held a seat there from 1462 till 1539, transformed parts of the castle into a Tudor manor.
 Today it offers three floors containing antique furniture and Tudor artefacts which makes it one of the most popular tourist destinations in the county.
-The long gallery within the castle was used for scenes in Lady Jane and since then its garden and lakes have features as a location in 2008 film Inkheart.
-Most famously it was used in the 1969 film Anne of a Thousand Days which portrayed the life of it’s most famous resident, Anne Boleyn.
+The location has been used for filming projects including Walking Through History (2013), Inkheart (2008) and Anne of a Thousand Days (1969).

-Dover Castle plays a key role in Lady Jane.
-The castle keep doubled as the Tower of London where many of the most dramatic scenes were shot, including the pivotal final scene.
-The Castle was founded in the 12th Century and has held defensive significance for the country throughout history.
+Dover Castle was founded in the 12th Century and has held defensive significance for the country throughout history.
 The famous Operation Dynamo during the Second World War was masterminded within its walls.
-Dover Castle would not play the Tower of London for the last time in Lady Jane as it reprised its role for the more recent The Other Boleyn Girl in 2008.
+Dover Castle has previously featured in Into The Woods (2015), The Other Boleyn Girl (2008) and To Kill a King (2003).

 Lady Jane was released in cinemas in February 1986 and is now available to buy on DVD.